Springfield group gives presents, appliances, beds to 191 families in need

 “They might not have ever had a new toy or a new bicycle,” Bearisto said.
 “We make the parents look like the hero to that child.
 That parent might be struggling and they’re finally getting the feeling in their heart that they’re giving their kid a Christmas.”

-It’s all thanks to Helping for Hope volunteers like John and Rod, who’ve watched Helping for Hope grow from a small group of friends with sizable hearts to… Well… Just a bigger group of kind-hearted friends really.
+It’s all thanks to Help Give Hope volunteers like John and Rod, who’ve watched Help Give Hope grow from a small group of friends with sizable hearts to… Well… Just a bigger group of kind-hearted friends really.

 “We started in the basement of Wade’s house,” Rod remembered.
 “And then we got a warehouse.
 Now we have this place.”